dhiegomaga/Automatic-Feeding-System/README.md

   <img width="550" src="images/block-diagram.png">
 </p>

 The goal of this project is to automate the process of feeding baby birds.
-The system overview is shown bellow.
+The system overview is shown.
 It's composed of 4 main parts:

 -   The stainless steel food container, that has to be kept cooled
 -   The pump system, that pushes the food up to the bird when needed